brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 If you're configuring a server that you don't own, you'll need the *Manage Server* permission on that server.
 Otherwise, no experience with Discord beyond installation and account creation is necessary.

 ## 1. Create Your Server <a name="serverCreation"></a>
 Time to create your server.
-This is where you will be hosting your games!
+This is where you will be hosting your games.
 It'll be a bit lonely at first, but soon it will be full of friends!

 **Follow along** - this will be quick and easy!